A note about using only methylene blue as an indicator for dissolved H2 gas:

 How does H2Blue detect dissolved hydrogen gas?

-H2Blue uses Methylene blue (MB), a compound commonly used in chemistry as an indicator and in medicine as a biological tissue dye, to detect dissolved H2 gas.
+H2Blue detects dissolved H2 using methylene blue (MB), a compound commonly used in chemistry as an indicator and in medicine as a biological tissue dye.
 As an oxidizing agent, MB is known to react with dissolved molecular hydrogen (in the presence of a Pt catalyst) to produce the clear (reduced) form of MB, leucomethylene blue (leucoMB), as follows: